 Meet the Interns:

 Giselle Reynoso, Communications Intern

 Giselle Reynoso was born and raised in Central Oregon, up until she was 20 years old.
 She graduated from Central Oregon Community College with her Associate’s Degree.
 Soon after achieving her Associate’s, she moved to Portland to pursue her dream of becoming a Clincal Psychologist.
-She is currently pursuing her Bachelor of Science in Psychology at Portland State University.
-Once she graduates from PSU she plans to pursue a PhD in Clinical Psychology at Pacific University.
+She is currently graduated with her Bachelor of Science in Psychology at Portland State University.
+She plans to pursue a PhD in Clinical Psychology at Pacific University.
 Her dream is to help people with mental illnesses and help assess and treat them with their illness and disabilities.
-She is currently working a second internship through the Department of Community Justice, at the Domestic Violence Unit.
+She is currently working a second internship through the Multnomah County Sheriff’s Department.
 She has previously volunteered in numerous organizations within her community, which include the justice system for adolescence, a head start program for children of migrant field workers, Friends of Trees, and Meals on Wheels distributing food for the homeless.
 She is a current member of the multicultural community service based sorority Kappa Delta Chi.
 Giselle is always looking for more ways to get involved in giving back to her community.

 Consuelo Saragoza, Founder

 Jessica Rodriguez-Montegna, Past Chair

 Cynthia Carmina Gomez, Past Co-Chair